 As we enter 2020 with even more regular scams constantly popping up on our social media, fraud bank emails and scam phone calls that can easily catch us out if we’re not on the ball, here’s a quick guide to getting yourself Cybersecure and protecting yourself as best as possible with technology this year.

 Regularly change your passwords.
 If you have the same password for all your accounts, it makes life simple for a hacker once he’s got into one of your accounts to get into all of them.

 If you want to check to see if any of your accounts have been compromised in a data breach, have a look on www.haveibeenpwned.com.

-If you are finding it difficult to come up with unique passwords that you will remember each time, there are two websites: www.lastpass.com or www.1password.com that will remember all your passwords for you – you just have to remember the 1 password to get in or you can use your fingerprint on a smartphone.
+If you are finding it difficult to come up with unique passwords that you will remember each time, look at www.1password.com.
+This will remember all your passwords for you – you just have to remember the 1 password to get in or you can use your fingerprint on a smartphone.

 Set a lock code on your phone if someone gets hold of your phone and gets into all your accounts on there including your social media.
 A fingerprint scan to unlock your phone plus a pin or password after an unsuccessful attempt is even better for added security.
 You can even set your smartphone to wipe all data after a certain number of unsuccessful attempts should a fraudster continue to keep guessing your pin.